OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8.md

 - Added [Office.context.mailbox.item.getAllInternetHeadersAsync](office.context.mailbox.item.md#methods): Adds a new method that gets all the internet headers for a message item.
 Read mode only.
 - Added [Office.context.mailbox.item.getAttachmentContentAsync](office.context.mailbox.item.md#methods): Adds a new method to get the content of a specific attachment.
 - Added [Office.context.mailbox.item.getAttachmentsAsync](office.context.mailbox.item.md#methods): Adds a new method that gets an item's attachments in compose mode.
+- Added [Office.context.mailbox.item.getInitializationContextAsync](office.context.mailbox.item.md#methods): Adds a new method to get initialization data when an actionable message is activated.
 - Added [Office.context.mailbox.item.getItemIdAsync](office.context.mailbox.item.md#methods): Adds a new method that gets the ID of a saved appointment or message item.
 - Added [Office.context.mailbox.item.getSharedPropertiesAsync](office.context.mailbox.item.md#methods): Adds a new method that gets an object which represents the sharedProperties of an appointment or message item.
 - Added [Office.context.mailbox.item.internetHeaders](office.context.mailbox.item.md#properties): Adds a new property that represents the custom internet headers on a message item.
 Compose mode only.